1 Introduction

 Introduction: introduction and background on spatial omics, data representations, and related R/Bioconductor infrastructure

-Sequencing-based platforms: chapters on analysis steps and workflows for data from sequencing-based platforms
+Sequencing-based platforms: analysis steps and workflows for data from sequencing-based platforms

-Imaging-based platforms: chapters on analysis steps and workflows for data from imaging-based platforms
+Imaging-based platforms: analysis steps and workflows for data from imaging-based platforms

-Non-platform-specific analyses: chapters on analyses and workflows that are non-platform-specific, e.g. downstream analyses applicable to data from both types of platforms, or integrating data across platforms
+Platform-independent analyses: downstream analyses and workflows that are applicable to data from both types of platforms

 1.3 Scope and who this book is for

-The aim of this book is to demonstrate key principles of computational analysis workflows for spatial omics data through interactive examples and discussion, including example R code and datasets.
+The aim of this book is to demonstrate key principles of computational analysis workflows for spatial omics data through examples and discussion, including reproducible R code and a variety of datasets.
 We assume some familiarity with R programming and an understanding of the types of biological questions that single-cell and spatial omics can be used to answer.
 Previous experience with Bioconductor is not required.

-The book covers both preprocessing and downstream analyses, so the starting point can be either raw spatial omics datasets, or processed spot/cell-level expression matrices and sets of spatial coordinates as the main inputs.
-Preprocessing procedures can vary from platform to platform and we aim to cover here some of the main pipelines for multiple platforms.
+The book covers both preprocessing and downstream analyses, so the starting point can be either raw spatial omics data, or processed spot/cell-level expression matrices and sets of spatial coordinates as the main inputs.
+Since preprocessing procedures vary from platform to platform, we cover some key examples only.

 For most analysis steps, multiple methods are available to choose from.
-In general, we will showcase methods that we have found to work well and are computationally scalable, with a preference for methods available through Bioconductor.
-However, the book is not intended to provide a comprehensive listing of all available methods.
+In general, we showcase methods that we have found to work well and are computationally scalable, with a preference for methods available through Bioconductor.
+The book is not intended to provide a comprehensive listing of all available methods.

-In the code examples, we will only include methods that are available through Bioconductor or CRAN (in R) or PyPI (in Python).
+The code examples will only include methods available as software packages from either Bioconductor or CRAN (in R) or PyPI (in Python).
 This restriction helps ensure long-term stability and maintainability, enables regular testing via the Bioconductor build system, and makes it easier for readers to adapt the examples to integrate new methods or build extended Bioconductor-based workflows.
-Some methods that are currently only available from GitHub may also be included if these are currently in the process of submission to Bioconductor / CRAN / PyPI.
+Methods available from GitHub may also be discussed in the text, but will not be included in the code examples.

 1.4 Bioconductor

-Bioconductor is an “open source and open development” project providing a cohesive and flexible framework for rigorous and reproducible analyses of high-throughput genomic data in R (Huber et al. 2015).
-Bioconductor provides access to more than 2000 contributed R packages, as well as infrastructure maintained by the Bioconductor Core Team, providing a rich analysis environment for users.
+Bioconductor is an “open source and open development” project providing a cohesive and flexible framework for rigorous and reproducible analyses of high-throughput genomic data in R (Carey 2025; Huber et al. 2015; Gentleman et al. 2004).
+Bioconductor provides access to more than 2,000 contributed R packages, as well as infrastructure maintained by the Bioconductor Core Team, providing a rich analysis environment for users.

 A key strength of the Bioconductor framework is the modularity and open development philosophy.
-Packages are contributed by research groups around the world, with the Bioconductor Core Team coordinating the overall project and maintaining infrastructure, build testing, and development guidelines.
-Contributed packages use consistent data structures, enabling users to easily connect packages developed by different research groups to build analysis workflows that include the latest state-of-the-art methods.
+Packages are contributed by numerous research groups, with the Bioconductor Core Team coordinating the overall project and maintaining infrastructure, build testing, and development guidelines.
+Contributed packages use consistent data structures, enabling users to connect packages developed by different research groups to build analysis workflows that include the latest state-of-the-art methods.
 Bioconductor packages also include comprehensive documentation, including extended tutorials and package vignettes.

 1.5 Additional introductory resources